 3 days in Geneva

-Day 3 – Take a day trip to Mont Blanc and Chamonix.
+Day 3 – Begin day 3 of your Geneva itinerary with a day trip to Mont Blanc and Chamonix.
 Enjoy hiking or skiing (depending on the season you visit) but be sure to come back by dinnertime.
 You won’t want to miss dinner at the Michelin star restaurant Le Chat Botté.